 As of now, Delta 8 remains somewhat in the grey area in Kansas.
 As we have pointed out throughout this post, keep it safe if you want to enjoy this widely popular hemp-derived THC compound.
 You can find it everywhere and even products online too.

-Stay informed about the products you get if federal law and your local law change to avoid issues.
+Stay informed about the products you get if federal and local laws change to avoid issues.